 How to choose a reputation management company

-Just about every public relations or search engine optimization agency claims to be a reputation management firm.
+Just about every public relations or search engine optimization agency claim to be reputation management consultants.
 Most aren’t.
-The problem is that some choices of reputation management companies are downright dangerous.
+Here's what to look for.

 If you are planning to do business with a reputation firm insist on the following: